hci-lab-um/heuristics-for-test-tool-design/H10-What-work-styles-are-acceptable-in-those-workflows-and-teams.md

 - How easy are they in their usage, what evidence is there of that?
 - How they feel about it, how confident for example?
 - What support you can give via the tool to increase confidence?
+- What else does this tool provide that affects team autonomy or management authority or workstyle?

 Relate this back to [H09](H09-What-risks-are-associated-with-those-workflows.md); the domain risks may dictate the workflow, approaches, tools, and the level of autonomy people have to choose and change their workflows.
 In work situations with a high level of autonomy to change approaches and tools, flexibility in the tool workflows will be important.
 In other work places, a low level of flexibility is appropriate.